-- Pay attention to action verbs, descriptive words or comparisons and let them form images in your mind.
+- Pay attention to action verbs, descriptive words, or comparisons, and let them form images in your mind.
 Ask yourself if the images remind you of anything.

 - Look up unfamiliar words.

-- Think about the message is the poet trying to convey to the reader.
+- Think about the message the poet is trying to convey to the reader.
 Consider if the message relates to you or your life in any way.

 - Think about how the poem makes you feel.

-For additional information about reading, comprehending and analyzing poetry, check out these websites:
+For additional information about reading, comprehending, and analyzing poetry, check out these websites:

 Puzzled about a poetic term?
 Check out this extensive glossary with poetic terms defined.